DaviDevMod/focus-trap/packages/focus-trap/CONTRIBUTING.md

 #### Did you write a patch that fixes a bug?

-- Create a pull request, also known as a PR, with the patch in question.
+- Create a pull request (PR) with the patch in question.

 - Ensure the PR description clearly describes the problem and solution.
   Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if one exists.